Welcome to the UAB Endocrine Surgery Clinical Research Program

 Leadership

-Dr. Herbert Chen is Chair of the Department of Surgery at University of Alabama at Birmingham (UAB), and the Surgeon-in-Chief of UAB Hospital and Health System.
-He is a Professor of Surgery and Biomedical Engineering, and holds the Fay Fletcher Kerner Endowed Chair.
-Dr. Chen’s lab has been continuously funded for over 20 years and studies the role of Notch signaling in thyroid and NE cancers.
+Dr. Herb Chen is Chair of the Department of Surgery at University of Alabama at Birmingham (UAB), the Surgeon-in-Chief of UAB Hospital and Health System, and the Senior Associate Dean for Academic Affairs in the UAB Heersink School of Medicine.
+He is a Professor of Surgery, Pediatrics, and Biomedical Engineering, and holds the Fay Fletcher Kerner Endowed Chair.
+His clinical interests include endocrine surgery and he is a pioneer in radioguided parathyroid surgery.
+Dr. Chen’s lab studies thyroid and neuroendocrine cancers and has been received over $35 million in extramural funding.
 He is the American Cancer Society MEN2 Thyroid Cancer Professor.
-Dr. Chen is the Editor-in-Chief of the American Journal of Surgery, serves on many other editorial boards.
-He is also the President of the Society of Asian Academic Surgeons Foundation, President of Surgical Biology Club II, Past-President of Association for Academic Surgery, Past-President of the Society of Clinical Surgery, and Past-President of the American Association of Endocrine Surgeons.
-Dr. Chen has mentored over 100 faculty, post-doctoral fellows, residents, medical students, and undergraduates in his lab.
-He has published over 540 original research and review articles and has edited 25 textbooks.
-He has been recognized for his passion for teaching and mentoring the next generation of surgical leaders.
+Dr. Chen is the Editor-in-Chief of the American Journal of Surgery.
+He has held several leadership positions in major academic societies including President of the Society of Asian Academic Surgeons Foundation, President of Association for Academic Surgery, President of the Society of Clinical Surgery, President of the American Association of Endocrine Surgeons, and President of Surgical Biology Club II.
+Dr. Chen has mentored over 130 faculty, post-doctoral fellows, residents, medical students, and undergraduates in his lab.
+He has published over 670 original research and review articles and has edited 28 textbooks.
+He is well-known for his passion for teaching and mentoring the next generation of surgical leaders.
+Dr. Chen has also been recognized for his commitment to the success and wellbeing of all faculty, staff, and trainees.

 Dr. Brenessa Lindeman is an Associate Professor of Surgery and Medical Education at the University of Alabama at Birmingham, where she serves as Fellowship Director for Endocrine Surgery and the Associate Designated Institutional Official for the Clinical Learning Environment in the GME Office.
 She earned her MD from Vanderbilt University, then completed general surgery residency at Johns Hopkins Hospital, followed by fellowship in endocrine surgery at Harvard/Brigham and Women’s Hospital.
 Dr. Lindeman earned a Master’s of Education in the Health Professions from Johns Hopkins and completed Surgical Education Research Fellowships with the Association for Surgical Education and Massachusetts General Hospital.
 She served as a member of the Drafting Panels for EPAs for the Association of American Medical Colleges (AAMC), the American Board of Surgery, and the American Association of Endocrine Surgeons, and is an Associate Member of the American College of Surgeons Academy of Master Surgeon Educators.
 Her clinical focus is surgery of the thyroid, parathyroid, and adrenal glands, and her research interests are in development of competency in surgical trainees, evaluation of the learning climate/physician wellbeing, and outpatient surgery for hyperthyroidism and adrenal disorders.